FabricFabricHarness

 • Sandbox container start latency depends on the Cloudflare image; warm pools help.

-• Persistent filesystem and full backup/restore are deferred — design agents to be replayable from the session log rather than disk state.
+• Persistent workspace backup/restore is deferred — design agents to be replayable from the session log and durable object/R2 artifacts rather than disk state.